EMEA 360 Boardroom Survey

 Key findings from the report

-- When asked to rate board awareness of cyber risks, only 48 per cent gave a high ranking while 20 per cent gave a low rating.
-Less than half of respondents said that their organization currently had an action plan in place to deal with cyber security matters.
+- When asked to rate board awareness of cyber risks, 48% of EMEA respondents gave a high ranking, but even higher for Swiss directors where 53% of respondents gave cyber security a very high ranking.
+More than half of the Swiss respondents said that their organisation did not yet have an action plan in place to deal with cyber security matters, suggesting that this risk still needs to be appropriately addressed.

-- In addition to these more outward focused matters of strategy, key aspects of corporate governance were also discussed.
+- In addition to these more outward focused matters of strategy, key aspects of corporate governance were also discussed, including management and executive pay, succession planning and board performance evaluation.

 Throughout the EMEA region, corporate governance arrangements differ substantially, not just between countries, but also between listed and non-listed companies.